 — Tony Blair Institute (@InstituteGC) June 6, 2021

-In a new White Paper titled ‘Less Risk, More Freedom’, published by Kirsty Innes, the Head of the Digital Government Unit on the Tony Blair Institute for Global Change published on the 6th of June 2021.
+Now in his latest new White Paper titled ‘Less Risk, More Freedom’, published by Kirsty Innes, the Head of the Digital Government Unit on the Tony Blair Institute for Global Change published on the 6th of June 2021.
 The Tony Blair Institute for Global Change is a non-profit organisation set up by former UK Prime Minister Tony Blair which proclaims its ambition as being to help make globalisation work for the many, not the few.

 The paper says: ‘Any business venue or setting choosing to become vaccine only should be free to remove all restrictions enabled through the robust use of Covid passes that allows individuals to prove their vaccine and/or testing status.
 And that the “same principle should apply to travel.’